Advice - Design

 Obit hed Lead rather than the design-focused

 All this means that it is increasingly important that in negotiating rates for any design job both sides agree on a list of precisely what is expected and what the rate will be for unexpected work.
-And it means that design for paper and for digital media are converging.

 The National Union of Journalists must not, can not and would not wish to dictate rates or terms of engagement to members or to editors.
 The information presented here is for guidance and as an aid to equitable negotiation only.